 Sponsorships are still available

-A huge thanks to Dynatrace, Pivotal, SAP and Swisscom for your Platinum support of European Summit.
+A huge thanks to Dynatrace, VMware, SAP and Swisscom for your Platinum support of European Summit.
 Sponsors are what make these events possible, and we are grateful for each and every one of you already sponsoring Summit.
 We still have sponsorships available — please check out the sponsorship prospectus and reach out to Kimberly Andrews with inquiries.